ORProjects/NRP/Overview/README.md

 ## The NRP Model Characteristics

 <p align="justify">The model has hard constraints (HC) and soft constraints (SC).
 HCs are those that must be satisfied to obtain feasible schedules.
-SCs can be violated with a cost of penalties.</p>
+SCs can be violated with a cost of penalties.
+SCs are evaluated in the objective function and the quality of a schedule is defined by the number of satisfied SCs.</p>

 1. ### Hard Constraints
    1. A nurse can only have one shift per day.